The Silver Lining (video game): Delays and legal issues

 The initial project was titled King's Quest IX: Every Cloak Has A Silver Lining (or KQ IX for short).
 Due to legal issues with Vivendi Games, Inc in 2005, and parent company Activision throughout 2009—10, the title has been changed.

 From its inception, the TSL project's stated intention was to give closure to the King's Quest series with the belief and assertion that the project was legal under U.S. fair use copyright law, though acknowledging that this was a legal gray area.
 The developers maintained a notice on their site promising to end the project if confronted by Vivendi Universal, the owner of the King's Quest license.
 In September 2005, after over four years of development, and immediately after providing their first trailer and announcing a release date, Phoenix Online Studios received a cease and desist e-mail from Vivendi.
 Phoenix kept their word and immediately halted all development on the project as they entered negotiations with Vivendi.
 Once the news was made public, fans of the game and the series began a mass mailing and e-mailing campaign organized by the Save King's Quest IX team to persuade Vivendi to allow Phoenix Online Studios to complete the project.

-In November 29, 2005, Phoenix Online Studios was granted a Fan License by Vivendi.
+On November 29, 2005, Phoenix Online Studios was granted a Fan License by Vivendi.
 The license allowed for resumption of project development with the requirement that the title be changed to remove the "King's Quest" reference.
 All characters, locations, art, story, plot, and script content were permitted to remain unchanged.
 According to César Bittar, the full title at the time was The Silver Lining: a game inspired by the King's Quest series.